Why I Won't be Playing the New Demon's Souls

 sotc.jpg

 However, Shadow of the Colossus never had any sequels or true spiritual successors of the same style.
 It was a single release with a gameplay experience that was never really replicated in the same way.
-A remaster of SotC was perfectly reasonable as an idea, because it would give people an opportunity to play the game who never got a chance to do so in the past.
+A remaster of SotC was a perfectly reasonable idea because it would give an opportunity to play the game to those who never got a chance to do so in the past.
 The developers at Bluepoint made it a point not to mess with the gameplay and focused primarily on improving the graphics and performance, which was probably the right choice.

 08.jpg